 This problem goes beyond our own capabilities to improve the input handling as we depend on the QT Framework for this, so we can only apply certain improvements on top of what this foundational library does for the software.
 As a result unfortunately users will have to put in effort to customize their Windows10 installation at least once, for the foreseeable future.

 Let’s get to the how to (try to) fix this.
 The comprehensive solution consists of three parts.

 Before starting please take a moment to read the following guide to avoid potential external issues that might be affecting your windows installation capability to run third party apps (including Pencil2D) [Guide] How to Train Your Pencil2D (Windows) It is assumed you are either the admin of your own system or have access to administrator permissions (school, parents, self).

-Note: This works exactly like a regular Pencil2D release, you download, you extract, you run.
+Note: The Pencil2D release, you only download, extract and run.
 No need to install.

-- If you’re using a different brand, or step 2 doesn’t work, then follow this other guide Pen pressure not working to configure Windows Ink properly.
+- If you’re using a different brand, or step 2 doesn’t work, then follow this other guide Pen pressure not working - #4 by JoseMoreno to configure Windows Ink properly.